LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 Survey bots are like custom bots in many ways, most notably:

-* You work in Conversation Builder in much the same way that you do for a custom bot.
+* You work in Conversation Builder in much the same way that you do with a custom bot.
 Create the survey bot and define its dialog flow, adding the interactions that meet your survey requirements.
 * You can preview survey bots.
 * You can create [versions and releases](conversation-builder-versions-releases.html) of survey bots.

-However, there are a few, important ways that survey bots differ from custom bots:
+There are a few, important ways that survey bots differ from custom bots:

-* You can only use a subset of the standard interaction types in survey bots; unavailable interactions are hidden from view.
-Also, survey bots have a few interactions that are unique, namely, the CSAT, NPS, and FCR interactions.
+* You can use only a subset of the standard interaction types in survey bots; unavailable interactions are hidden from view.
+Also, there are a few interactions that are only available to survey bots, namely, the CSAT, NPS, and FCR interactions.
-* Survey bots have a few, additional bot settings that are unique.
+* Survey bots have a few, additional bot settings that are specific to surveys.
 * You *don't* deploy survey bots by creating agent connectors and starting them.
 Instead, survey bots use a simpler and quicker "Publish" process.

 All of these differences are discussed in more detail farther below.